TheMEMOLab/Bio326-NMBU/Doc/03_Binning.md

 #> 224M    results/medaka/consensus.fasta
 ```

-If you get a "No such file or directory" error, you can copy our file into your directory and continue with the binning exercise below. <ins>Be aware</ins> that this action will possibly overwrite your own files if they do indeed exist.
+If you get a "No such file or directory" error, you can copy our premade files into your directory and continue with the binning exercise below. <ins>Be aware</ins> that this action will possibly overwrite your own files if they do indeed exist.

 ```bash